-Address 2:

 City:

 State: Michigan

-Zip:
+Zip: Michigan

+zip.

 Phone:

-I none.
 Ext: TTY

 Fax:

+F 9.

 E-mail:

-E-maii:
+O A 41

-8. Authorizing Signature
+8. Authorizing S Signature

-This document, together with Appendices A through J, constitutes the state's request for a waiver under §1915(c) of the Social Security Act.
-The state assures that all materials referenced in this waiver application (including standards, licensure and certification requirements) are readily available in print or electronic form upon request to CMS through the Medicaid agency or, if applicable, from the operating agency specified in Appendix A. Any proposed changes to the waiver will be submitted by the Medicaid agency to CMS in the form of waiver amendments.

-Upon approval by CMS, the waiver application serves as the state's authority to provide home and community-based waiver services to the specified target groups.
-The state attests that it will abide by all provisions of the approved waiver and will continuously operate the waiver in accordance with the assurances specified in Section 5 and the additional requirements specified in Section 6 of the request.
+Security Act.
+The state certification requirem if applicable, from the Medicaid agency to C Upon approval by CM services to the specification. her with Appendices A through J, constitutes the state's request for a waiver under §1915(c) of the Social te assures that all materials referenced in this waiver application (including standards, licensure and tents) are readily available in print or electronic form upon request to CMS through the Medicaid agency or, to operating agency specified in Appendix A. Any proposed changes to the waiver will be submitted by the CMS in the form of waiver amendments.
+MS, the waiver application serves as the state's authority to provide home and community-based waiver ed target groups.
+The state attests that it will abide by all provisions of the approved waiver and will the waiver in accordance with the assurances specified in Section 5 and the additional requirements specified quest.

-Signature:
+Signature: Kathleen Stiffler

 State Medicaid Director or Designee

-Submission Date:
+Submission Date: Sep 26, 2019

 Note: The Signature and Submission Date fields will be automatically completed when the State Medicaid Director submits the application.

-Last Name: Massey
+Last Name:

+Stiffler

-First Name: Kate
+First Name: Trans.

+Kathleen

 Title: Medicaid Director

+Agency:

-Agency: Medical Services Administration
+Agency.
+Medical Services Administration

+Address:

-Address: P.O.
+P.O.
 Box 30479

 Address 2:

-400 S Pine, 7th Floor 09/20/2019
+400 S Pine, 7th Floor

 City:

-Lansing
+I ancing

-State: Michigan
+State: Lansing Michigan

-Zip:

-48909-7979

-Phone:

-(517) 284-1179 Ext: ТТҮ

-Fax:

-(517) 335-5007

-E-mail:

-Attachments masseyk4@michigan.gov

-Attachment #1: Transition Plan

-Check the box next to any of the following changes from the current approved waiver.
-Check all boxes that apply.

-Replacing an approved waiver with this waiver.

-Combining waivers.

-Splitting one waiver into two waivers.

-Eliminating a service.

-Adding or decreasing an individual cost limit pertaining to eligibility.

-Adding or decreasing limits to a service or a set of services, as specified in Appendix C.

-Reducing the unduplicated count of participants (Factor C).

-Adding new, or decreasing, a limitation on the number of participants served at any point in time.

-Making any changes that could result in some participants losing eligibility or being transferred to another waiver under 1915(c) or another Medicaid authority.

-Making any changes that could result in reduced services to participants.

-Specify the transition plan for the waiver:

-Attachment #2: Home and Community-Based Settings Waiver Transition Plan

-Specify the state's process to bring this waiver into compliance with federal home and community-based (HCB) settings requirements at 42 CFR 441.301(c)(4)-(5), and associated CMS guidance.

-Consult with CMS for instructions before completing this item.
-This field describes the status of a transition process at the point in time of submission.
-Relevant information in the planning phase will differ from information required to describe attainment of milestones.

-To the extent that the state has submitted a statewide HCB settings transition plan to CMS, the description in this field may reference that statewide plan.
-The narrative in this field must include enough information to demonstrate that this waiver complies with federal HCB settings requirements, including the compliance and transition requirements at 42 CFR 441.301(c)(6), and that this submission is consistent with the portions of the statewide HCB settings transition plan that are germane to this waiver.
+Application for 191 5(c) HCBS Waiver: MI.1126.R01.00 - Jan 01, 2020 Page 11 of 242 Zip: 48909-7979 Phone: (517) 241-7882 Ext: TTY Fax: (517) 335-5007 E-mail: Attachments StifflerK@michigan.gov Replacing an a Combining wa Splitting one w Eliminating a s Adding or deci Adding or deci Reducing the w Adding new, or Making any ch under 1915(c) o any of the following changes from the current approved waiver.
+Check a pproved waiver with this waiver. ivers. raiver into two waivers.
+C. point in time.
+Specify the transition n plan for the waiver: Specify the state's pr requirements at 42 C Consult with CMS fo time of submission.
+I milestones.
+To the extent that the reference that statew me and Community-Based Settings Waiver Transition Plan ocess to bring this waiver into compliance with federal home and community (FR 441.301(c)(4)-(5)), and associated CMS guidance.
+For instructions before completing this item.
+This field describes the status of Relevant information in the planning phase will differ from information requirements as submitted a statewide HCB settings transition plan to CMS, the wide plan.
+The narrative in this field must include enough information to deal HCB settings requirements, including the compliance and transition requirements. of a transition process at the point in quired to describe attainment of description in this field may remonstrate that this waiver and that this submission is consistent with the portions of the statewide HCB settings transition plan that are germane to this waiver.
 Quote or summarize germane portions of the statewide HCB settings transition plan as required.